About the site

 Purpose

-As a growing sector, the site is an ongoing project to document primarily destinational colivings across the globe — having the goal to become a platform co-op serving the needs of both users and operators, whom actively support the site:
+As a growing sector, this site is an ongoing project to document primarily destinational remote-work friendly colivings across the globe — having the goal to become a platform co-op serving the needs of both users and operators, actively supporting it:

 - making spaces easier to find